Best Awards Winners 2019

 Three of our architectural graduates are working with Auckland Council to deliver a workshop that looks at how design professionals and the engaged public, can ‘integrate Arts and Culture into our everyday lives’.

 We’ve been using BIM for a while now, and were pleased to work with BRANZ to look at how we applied its use on the design and build of North Shore Hospital’s award-winning Elective Surgery Centre.

 Third year students of Unitec’s Bachelor of Landscape Architecture programme are the latest artists to adorn the halls of Jasmax Auckland.

-We're pleased to announce changes in leadership to our National Interiors team.
-Working with our Regional Leaders across our four studios, Alasdair Hood and Shirley Chin will focus on design leadership and national studio leadership...
+We're pleased to announce changes to our Interiors leadership team.
+Working with Regional Leaders across our four studios, Alasdair Hood and Shirley Chin will focus on design and national studio leadership.